Tuition, Financial Aid & Scholarships

 We encourage any family who thinks that Georgetown Visitation might be beyond their means to apply for financial aid.
 We use School and Student Services (SSS), a service of the National Association of Independent Schools, to process aid applications.
 The SSS applies a consistent and objective formula to calculate the amount of money a family has available to contribute to their child’s education.

-Beginning fall 2017, families can apply for aid for the 2018-2019 school year at http://sssbynais.org/parents.
-All applications must be submitted online by January 8, 2018.
-Families must submit a Parents Financial Statement (PFS) and should send their 2016 IRS 1040 electronically to SSS as soon as possible.
+Beginning fall 2019, families can apply for aid for the 2020-2021 school year at http://sssbynais.org/parents.
+All applications must be submitted online by January 6, 2020.
+Families must submit a Parents Financial Statement (PFS) and should send their 2019 IRS 1040 electronically to SSS as soon as possible.
+Instructions are located here.